Zhuilu Old Trail – Best Hike In Taiwan’s Taroko Gorge

 The jungle is nice and you get some occasional views of the mountain tops through the trees, along with more bridge crossings and the occasional cave/tunnel.

-However, the real highlight of the trail is the last 500 yards, where you walk along a sheer path on the side of the cliff.
+However, the real highlight of the trail is the last 500 meters, where you walk along a sheer path on the side of the cliff.
 The cliff is intense and scary, but the path is basically wide enough for two people at all times.

 All in all, it’s a very safe hike as long as you’re careful and don’t goof off.
 At the end, there’s a nice flat rest area where you can dig into your snacks and drinks before you start the journey back.